Legally Blonde (musical): International productions

-Legally Blonde has had international productions in South Korea, China, Malaysia, Japan, the Netherlands, the Philippines, Sweden, Finland, Austria, Dominican Republic, Panama, New Zealand, Germany, Indonesia and Belgium.
+Legally Blonde has had international productions in South Korea, China, Malaysia, Singapore, Japan, the Netherlands, the Philippines, Sweden, Finland, Austria, Dominican Republic, Panama, New Zealand, Germany, Indonesia and Belgium.

 In Paris, France, a French-language production opened on May 17, 2012, at Le Palace.
 The show was a commercial flop and closed on June 10, 2012, after only three weeks because of the lack of spectators.

 An Australian production began previews in September 2012 at the Lyric Theatre, Sydney, before opening on October 4, 2012.
 Lucy Durack played Elle Woods with Rob Mills as Warner, David Harris as Emmett, Erika Heynatz as Brooke Wyndham, and Helen Dallimore as Paulette, with Cameron Daddo returning to the Australian stage for the first time in 20 years to play Professor Callahan.
 The production concluded its run at Melbourne's Princess Theatre on July 14, 2013.
 The show won five Helpmann Awards, including Best Musical.

 A Hebrew-language production of Legally Blonde premiered in Israel in February 2020.
 The cast included Ania Bukstein as Elle Woods, Oz Zehavi as Emmett, Sassi Keshet as Professor Callahan, Hana Laszlo as Paulette, and Mei Finegold as Brooke.

 A Spanish-language production ran from October 9, 2023 to February 4, 2024 at the Teatro La Latina in Madrid, Spain.
 The cast included Lucía Ambrossi as Elle Woods, Íñigo Etayo as Emmett, Maia Contreras as Paulette, and Ricky Merino as Wagner.

 A Brazilian production ran from July 2024 to October 2024 at the Claro Mais Theater in São Paulo.
 The cast included Myra Ruiz, also known as brazilian Elphaba, as Elle Woods, Renan Rosiq as Warner Huntington III, Hipólyto as Emmett Forrest, Leilah Moreno as Paulette Bonafonté, Danilo Moura as Professor Callahan, Gigi Debei as Vivienne Kensington and Amanda Döring as Brooke Wyndham.